Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Organic food and agricultural products.

-Requirements: Farms and producers must comply with the USDA National Organic Program (NOP) standards, avoiding synthetic pesticides, GMOs, and artificial additives.
+What are the Requirements: Farms and producers must comply with the USDA National Organic Program (NOP) standards, avoiding synthetic pesticides, GMOs, and artificial additives.
 Certification requires inspections and supply chain traceability.

-Description: Where Food Comes From Organic certifies farms and products that meet USDA organic standards, ensuring environmentally responsible and GMO-free agricultural practices.
+What does it mean: Where Food Comes From Organic certifies farms and products that meet USDA organic standards, ensuring environmentally responsible and GMO-free agricultural practices.

 Link: Where Food Comes From Organic